Updated June 23, 2022

-You can have a Google My Business listing if you have a physical location like a storefront, but you can also have a listing if you provide services to local customers at their location.
+You can have a Google Business Profile listing if you have a physical location like a storefront, but you can also have a listing if you provide services to local customers at their location.
 For example, a painter may not have an office, but will go to the customer’s location to provide the service.
 A painter in Philadelphia may only serve customers within a few miles or a wider local area, but is not likely to provide painting services in Arizona, for example.
 Previously, Google asked you to specify a radius from your address (which you did not have to show on the listing) in order to determine your service area.

 Google no longer supports a radius from your business and changed this for new listings to instead specify your service area by city, postal code, or other area(s).
 Existing listings are now being changed to this new format.